Samba File Sharing

 path = /home/username/

-(Replace username with your username and with the folder you want to share)
+(Replace username with your username and

 Press CTRL+X and then Y to save.